-Safety of the Team ROUTE OF TRAVEL Travel fresh air where practicable Where reasonable, travel in fresh air.
+Safety of the Team Where reasonable, travel in fresh air.
 There will be times that dictate the need to enter smoke.
-Properly indicate route of travel Some form of route indicator is to be used, site procedures may be different.
+Some form of route indicator is to be used, site procedures may be different.
 Banner guard, rope, etc. Must be a physical barrier.
-Initial and date at doors, stoppings Captain to indicate the team has been here by signing and dating each door or stub end.
-Captain to check roof and sides where appropriate Captain to check back and sides for bad ground conditions.
+Captain to indicate the team has been here by signing and dating each door or stub end.
+Captain to check back and sides for bad ground conditions.
 Methods can be various, including visual but at no time can a team travel under loose.
-Captain to knock on seals, doors, stoppings and caves Award merits when a team captain attempts to communicate with workers that may be behind a seal, door, stopping or cave in.
-Check and rest team a) On entering Team check prior to entering the mine, this should be each time the team enters b) At regular intervals During long travels that the team has not stopped for other work. c) After doing arduous work After each seal, post, scaling, casualty rescue etc. d) Before entering and leaving dangerous atmosphere Each time a team enters or leaves an atmosphere that is either smoke or gas filled a team check to be done. adequate check by Captain of each man During team checks, captain to ensure individually that each member and the and his apparatus apparatus are ready to continue TEAM SAFETY Endangering team by excessive rushing Any time a team appears to be rushing to the point of a hazard.
+Award merits when a team captain attempts to communicate with workers that may be behind a seal, door, stopping or cave in.
+Team check prior to entering the mine, this should be each time the team enters During long travels that the team has not stopped for other work.
+After each seal, post, scaling, casualty rescue etc. Each time a team enters or leaves an atmosphere that is either smoke or gas filled a team check to be done.
+During team checks, captain to ensure individually that each member and the apparatus are ready to continue Any time a team appears to be rushing to the point of a hazard.
 Ideally the team should be corrected and merits lost, so that no team member is hurt during competition.
-Team members not linked together in smoke While traveling in smoke, a team is to be "linked" This can be holding hands, linked by the stretcher, or lanyards.
-Lanyards can be fixed length, SRL type, or RROOFDURES ropes.
-PROCEDURES All begins workloads to be apliture.
-Timbering, strateber corrige, conducating Distribute work among team All heavy workloads to be split up.
-Timbering, stretcher carries, sandbagging etc. Fence off hazardous areas Teams to use site procedures for fencing off areas.
+While traveling in smoke, a team is to be "linked" This can be holding hands, linked by the stretcher, or lanyards.
+Lanyards can be fixed length, SRL type, or ropes.
+All heavy workloads to be split up.
+Timbering, stretcher carries, sandbagging etc. Teams to use site procedures for fencing off areas.
 Any time an area is a possible hazard to another team or worker, must be fenced.
 After hazard controlled, normal fence can be used.
-Erecting improper fence Normal fence where Hazardous should have been used.
-Change stretcher bearers at reasonable intervals Periodically need to change stretcher bearers Captain to examine completed work Captain to double check all work done by team/ post, seal, first aid etc. Misuse or abuse of equipment Captain or Vice to give proper and distinct Dropping, breaking, damaging tools or equipment, Screwdriver as chisel etc. signals by horn, hands, etc. Captain/vice giving improper signals Check and scale in poor ground areas Prior to any work such as timbers or seals, sounding and scaling is required.
+Normal fence where Hazardous should have been used.
+Periodically need to change stretcher bearers Captain to double check all work done by team/ post, seal, first aid etc. Dropping, breaking, damaging tools or equipment, Screwdriver as chisel etc. Captain/vice giving improper signals Prior to any work such as timbers or seals, sounding and scaling is required.
 Sounding only in heavy smoke.
-DISCIPLINE Team members to follow Captains signals promptly Straightforward Team discipline Teams following captain commands without undue discussions Indecision by Captain or team members Captain has clear understanding of task to be completed; changing plan half way through would lose merits.
-Unnecessary talking Team members discussing issues not related to problem.
-Distraction to team Captain maintains care and control of team The split members of the team can travel no more than three intersections apart at any time, but must remain in sight of the Captain.
+Straightforward Teams following captain commands without undue discussions Captain has clear understanding of task to be completed; changing plan half way through would lose merits. + · · Team members discussing issues not related to problem.
+Distraction to team